KadeaAcademy/contineous-integration-test/quality-assurance-notes.md

 [Essential Testing Glossary](files/Print_Glossary_A4.pdf)

-## Contineous Integration
+## 3. Contineous Integration

 ### Github

-- On the Github of your project, go to `Settings > Branches`
+- On your project's Github, go to `Settings > Branches`
 - Under `Branch protection rules`, click `Add Rule` button.
 This will open a window of the same name.
 - Complete the `Branch name pattern` e.g. `master`
 - Under `Protect matching branches`, check the following options:
   - `Require status checks to pass before merging` as well as with the `Require branches to be up to date before merging` sub-option.
-  - Under
+  - Select the required status checks under `Status checks that are required`
   - `Include administrators`
   - [Optional] Check `Require pull request reviews before merging` if you want to enforce pull-request review before merging
 - Save your configuration by click on the `Save Changes` button